eclemens/php-validation/README.md

 # php-validation
-PHP Validation class inspired by the jQuery Validation Plugin
+PHP Validation class inspired by the jQuery Validation Plugin (http://jqueryvalidation.org/)

+## Description

+I created this library to use along with *jQuery Validation Plugin*.

+This allows to use the same (or similar) rules used for *jQuery Validation Plugin* implementation in the client site to validate the request in the server side.

 ## Instalation